Coronavirus : the incredible story of "Doctor Profe" - .

-LA PAZ, Bolivia – The “Doctor Profe”, alias of the Bolivian Jorge Villarroel, puts on a superhero mask for his virtual class of plastic arts and then the medical gown to attend to his patients through the internet.
+LA PAZ, Bolivia – The “Doctor Profe”, alias of the Bolivian Jorge Villarroel, puts on a superhero mask for his virtual plastic arts class and then the medical gown to attend to his patients through the internet.

 The best “weapon” of the “Doctor Profe” is his computer, which connects him to more than a thousand primary and secondary students, among them from the San Ignacio de La Paz school, to advance in his subject despite the quarantine, which he suspended face-to-face classes in Bolivia by COVID-19.

-They are part of the mounted police in Mexico City and are in charge of ensuring social distancing.
+They are part of the Mexico City Mounted Police and are in charge of ensuring social distancing.
 To see more of Telemundo, visit now.telemundo.com

 The professor told Efe that